phoenixframework/phoenix/guides/data_modelling/contexts.md

 # 1. Intro to Contexts

-The collection of Phoenix "Guides" in the sidebar teach about different parts of a Phoenix application.
-We've explored [the request life-cycle](request_lifecycle.html), wired up controller actions through our routers, and learned how Ecto allows data to be validated and persisted.
+Phoenix guides are broken into several major sections.
+The main building blocks are outlined under the "Core Concepts" section, where we explored [the request life-cycle](request_lifecycle.html), wired up controller actions through our routers, and learned how Ecto allows data to be validated and persisted.
 Now it's time to tie it all together by writing web-facing features that interact with our greater Elixir application.

 When building a Phoenix project, we are first and foremost building an Elixir application.
 Phoenix's job is to provide a web interface into our Elixir application.
 Naturally, we compose our applications with modules and functions, but we often assign specific responsibilities to certain modules and give them names: such as controllers, routers, and live views.